SmartCambridge/tfc_server/README.md

 This system, written in Java / [Vertx](https://vertx.io) is designed to receive 'real-time' vehicle position feeds, do analysis on those position updates in real-time, and provide both web-based information pages and also send messages based on user subscriptions.
-The system intended to accomodate other 'sensor' data as that becomes available.
+The system is intended to accomodate other 'sensor' data as that becomes available.

 ![Rita Platform Overview](images/rita_platform_overview.png)